Reading to refocus

 A Horlicks moment

 I first discovered Horlicks when I was very little.
-Now that they do the chocolate flavour Horlicks, it really is like a little treat!
-I used to get it made for me before bed by my dad, and it’s still today the perfect accompaniment for me when I’m reading.
+Now Horlicks Chocolate is my little treat!
+I used to get it made for me before bed by my dad, and it’s remained the perfect accompaniment for me when I’m reading.
 I’m still in the routine of having it before bed, but I also sometimes have it on a Sunday morning when a coffee seems too intense, curled up with my weekend book.

-My top tips to help relax: make time for yourself, even if it’s only ten minutes before bed.
-And to unwind after a long, hard day, have a warming, reassuring drink (I’m reaching for chocolate Horlicks) and immerse yourself in another, literary world.
+My top tips to aid relaxation: make time for yourself, even if it’s only ten minutes before bed.
+And to unwind after a long, hard day, have a warming, reassuring drink (I’ll be reaching for my chocolate Horlicks) and immerse yourself in another, literary world.
 And if you really detest reading?
 That’s what audiobooks are for!